QubesOS/qubes-doc/developer/general/gsod.md

 title: Google Season of Docs (GSoD)
 ---

-Thank you for your interest in participating in the [2021 Google Season of Docs](https://developers.google.com/season-of-docs/) program with the [Qubes OS team](/team/).
+Thank you for your interest in participating in the [2023 Google Season of Docs](https://developers.google.com/season-of-docs/) program with the [Qubes OS team](/team/).
 You can read more about the Google Season of Docs in the official [guides](https://developers.google.com/season-of-docs/docs/) and [FAQ](https://developers.google.com/season-of-docs/docs/faq).

-## 2021 Project Idea
+## 2023 Project Idea

-### Qubes OS on Virtual Machines and Disposable VMs documentation - Qubes OS
+### Qubes OS on virtual machines and disposable qube documentation

 #### About your organization

 Qubes OS is a free and open source operating system uniquely designed to protect the security and privacy of the user.
 Its architecture is built to enable a user to define different security environments ("qubes") on their computer and visually manage their interaction with each other and the world.

-Qubes OS was launched in 2011 and has [received praise from security experts](https://www.qubes-os.org/endorsements/) like Edward Snowden, Bill Buddington (EFF), Isis Lovecruft (Tor Project), and Kenn White (Open Crypto Audit), and has over [30,000 active users](https://www.qubes-os.org/statistics/).
+Qubes OS was launched in 2011 and has [received praise from security experts and organizations](/endorsements/) like Edward Snowden, the Freedom of the Press Foundation, Micah Lee, and Let's Encrypt.
+Qubes has [over 40,000 active users](/statistics/).

 From network-level to software-level protections, as well as protections against firmware and hardware attacks, Qubes OS is trying to protect the user from the most significant attacks they encounter so that they can get their work done, safely.

 #### The Project

-The goal of the project is to improve the documentation related to Disposable VMs and installing Qubes OS on Virtual Machines.
+The goal of the project is to improve the documentation related to disposable qubes and installing Qubes OS on virtual machines.

-The current Disposable VMs documentation is scarce, inconsistent in places and is scattered across multiple pages, sometimes hard to find.
-This project involves consolidating it into one or few easy to find pages, covering all related subjects.
-It should be written in way easy to follow and understand, clearly separating basic use cases, advanced ones and internal details.
-The terminology should also be used consistently.
+The current disposable qube documentation is scarce, inconsistent in places and is scattered across multiple pages, sometimes hard to find.
+This project involves consolidating it into one or a few easy to find pages, covering all related subjects.
+It should be written in a way that is easy to follow and understand, clearly separating basic use cases, advanced ones, and internal details.
+The [terminology](/doc/glossary/) should also be used consistently.

 Additionally, Qubes OS is missing an installation guide for virtual machines.
 Users are installing an outdated and unsupported version of Qubes OS (3.2) instead of the supported version.
-There is unofficial existing installation guide for Qubes OS on a virtual box but it is misleading and lacks documentation.
-Usually, users face some errors and bugs while installing Qubes OS on a virtual machine.
+There is an unofficial existing installation guide for Qubes OS on VirtualBox, but it is misleading and lacks documentation.
+Usually, users face errors and bugs while installing Qubes OS on a virtual machine.
 This project also involves writing an installation guide that details how to install Qubes on virtual machines, and how to troubleshoot any issues that may arise.

 #### Project’s scope